leikeri/arbitrage_finder/README.md

 where DE describes the amount of USD to be converted to EUR, DN dollar amount to be converted to NOK and so on.
 All the FX-pairs are the current market prices.
 Also, note that EURUSD = USDEUR^-1.
 The constrains represent cash flows in and out of each currency.
 For all non-target currencies they should net to zero as one is not aiming for accumulation of those currencies.
 For example, second row describes EUR cash flows from EURs to other currencies (ED + EN) which should equal all the cash flows to EURs.
 Only difference to the target currency D (USD) cash flows is that it has an addtional term for the 1 USD initially available and final USD arbitrage amount D. One should limit amount of target profits as well with the max_amount constraint.

-There are several aspects to consider for a production application and using it in detecting arbitrages such as latency and liquidity issues, transaction costs and so on.
+There are several aspects to consider for a production application such as latency and liquidity issues, transaction costs, usage of bid-offer prices and so on.
+The project is merely describing what is the problem setup and how it can be solved using optimization methods.

 ## Setup:
 One has to have python installed.
 The project has been tested on version 3.8.
 It's recommended to use virtual environments before running the following two steps to clone and run the tests locally: